underc0delabs/Playc0de/README.md

 Top Features:

 - Easy setup
-- Easy configuration
 - Auto-waits for elements
-- Created test for APIs
+- API testing
+- Accessibility testing
 - Support for Cucumber Steps and @Tags
 - Support for Desktop Chrome|Chromium|Firefox|Edge|Webkit and Mobile Chrome|Safari
 - Support for more than 100 mobile devices
 - Support local test enviroments
 - Screenshots, videos, traces and timelines for in-depth details of the Test
 - Watch mode to review and fix test cases in real time
-- Support for multiple Reporters, including Azure Pipelines
+- Support for multiple and custom Reporters, including Azure Pipelines
 - Test runs are up to 40% faster than other Frameworks

 Bonus: